Gas Stove Igniter Problems: A Complete Guide#

 - Stove that was exposed to water (flooding, leak)

 In San Francisco and the Bay Area, many homes have both gas and electric stoves.
 The region's seismic activity means gas connections should be inspected periodically — earthquake straps and flexible gas connectors are code requirements.
+The U.S. Consumer Product Safety Commission's gas-connector guidance recommends replacing older uncoated-brass connectors, which can crack and leak with age.
 If your gas stove hasn't been inspected after a significant earthquake, that's a good time to call for a professional check.